 Per year, the lease expenditure is estimated to be \$166,000.00.
-This estimate is for MCSAP only, utilizing the same justified funding split of 67%.
-Again, this 67% is the percentage of time the MN State Patrol Commercial Vehicle District spends on MCSAP activities.
-Overall, the lease expenditure for federal fiscal year 2021 is estimated to be over 250,000 dollars.
-Minnesota does not pay lease for any other space used by our employees.
+This estimate is for MCSAP only, utilizing the same justified funding split of 71%.
+Again, this 71% is the percentage of time the MN State Patrol Commercial Vehicle District spends on MCSAP activities.
+Overall, the lease expenditure is estimated to be over 250,000 dollars.
+Minnesota does not pay lease for any other space used by our employees